Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Introduction

 \subsection{Notation}

-We let $K$ be an algebraically closed field whose characteristic does not equal $2$, and we let $k$ be a subfield of $K$, which we will later assume to be infinite.
+We let $k$ be a perfect field of odd characteristic, and we let $K$ denote its algebraic closure.
 We denote $\Gamma = \Gal (K | k)$.
-The curves over $K$ and its subfields that are considered in this paper will be smooth, projective and geometrically irreducible throughout.
+The curves over $K$ and its subfields that are considered in this paper will be smooth, proper and geometrically irreducible throughout.
+We define a \emph{hyperelliptic curve} over $k$ as in~\cite[Sec.1.2]{lr2012}; that is, a curve $\Cm$ over $k$ is hyperelliptic if and only if it admits a degree $2$ morphism to $\PP^1_K$ over $K$.
+In this case, $\Cm$ admits a unique corresponding~\emph{hyperelliptic involution} $\iota$ for which the quotient $\Cm / \iota$ is a conic over $k$.

-$\Xm$ will always denote a hyperelliptic curve over $K$ of genus $g$ whose field of moduli with respect to the extension $K | k$ equals $k$.
-We denote the geometric automorphism group $\Aut_{K} (\Xm)$ of $\Xm$ by $G$.
-The \emph{reduced automorphism} group $\Gbar = \Aut_{K} (\Xm) / \iota$ is the quotient of $G$ by the central element $\iota$ given by the hyperelliptic involution of $\Xm$.
-In the second half of this paper, we will additionally suppose that $\Gbar$ is \emph{tamely cyclic}, \ie cyclic of order coprime to the characteristic of $K$.
-Finally, given a curve $\Xm$ and a divisor $\dD$, we denote the group of automorphisms $\alpha$ of $\Xm$ over $K$ such that $\alpha (\dD) = D$ by $\Aut_{K} (\Xm,\dD)$.
+In what follows, $\Xm$ denotes a hyperelliptic curve over $K$ of genus $g$ whose field of moduli with respect to the extension $K | k$ equals $k$.
+We denote the group $\Aut (\Xm)$ of automorphisms of $\Xm$ defined over $K$ by $G$.
+The \emph{reduced automorphism} group $\Gbar = G / \iota$ is the quotient of $G$ by the central element $\iota$.
+In the second half of this paper, we will additionally suppose that $\Gbar$ is \emph{tamely cyclic}, \ie, cyclic of order coprime to the characteristic of $K$.
+Finally, given a curve $\Xm$ and a divisor $\dD$, we denote the group of automorphisms $\alpha$ of $\Xm$ over $K$ such that the pushforward $\alpha_* (\dD)$ equals $\dD$ by $\Aut (\Xm,\dD)$.

-We will occasionally construct a model of $\Xm$ over an intermediate field $k \subset L \subset K$.
-When considering such curves over intermediate fields, we restrict our consideration of morphisms to those defined over $L$, unless explicitly specified otherwise; we denote the corresponding automorphism groups by $\Aut_L (\Xm)$ \textit{et cetera}.
+We will occasionally construct a model of $\Xm$ over an intermediate field $k \subseteq L \subseteq K$.
+When considering such curves over intermediate fields, we restrict our consideration of morphisms to those defined over $L$, unless explicitly specified otherwise.
+We denote the corresponding automorphism groups by $\Aut_L (\Xm)$, \textit{et cetera}.

-If $\varphi : X \rightarrow Y$ is a morphism between algebraic curves, then the \emph{ramification divisor} of $\varphi$ is the divisor of the points on $X$ that ramify under $\varphi$.
-The \emph{branch divisor} of $\varphi$ is the image of this divisor under $\varphi$.
+If $\varphi : X \to Y$ is a morphism between algebraic curves, then the \emph{ramification divisor} of $\varphi$ is the divisor of the points on $X$ that ramify under $\varphi$.
+The \emph{branch divisor} of $\varphi$ is the image of this divisor under $\varphi_*$.
+Note that we use these divisors without multiplicities throughout.

 We adopt the usual notation of denoting the Galois action by a superscript, \emph{e.g.} $f^{\sigma}$ for the conjugation on a binary form.
 We consider this as a left action, which leads to the somewhat counterintuitive equality $f^{\sigma \tau} = (f^{\tau})^{\sigma}$.
-Finally, our notation $\CG_n$, $\DG_n$ for groups is as in~\cite{lrs}, as are the notations $A . f$ and $f \sim g$.